-Those with hyperactive and inattentive symptoms may appear to be inconsiderate when they are distracted or restless.
-Often people think that they are not listening.
+Those with hyperactive and inattentive symptoms may appear to be inconsiderate or rude.
+Often people think that people with ADHD are not listening, or not trying.
 Difficulties with time management and organizational issues can be frustrating.
 People with ADHD may frequently forget things that are important to their partners, like social plans or promises they made.
 Recklessness with impulsive sub-types can manifest with issues like money mismanagement, leading to tension or even resentment in relationships.

 Many people with ADHD are painfully aware of their shortcomings and are trying hard to do better.
 They can learn to better manage their condition to build stronger social connections to reduce the impact of their symptoms.